Tamir-Co/NeuroEvolutional-Dont-Touch-The-Spikes-with-Erlang/README.md

 -define(PC3_NODE,      'pc0@[enter pc0 hostname]').
 -define(PC4_NODE,      'pc0@[enter pc0 hostname]').
 ```
-Then from a bash terminal run the following command:
+Then from a bash terminal, go to the src directory, and run the following command:
 ```bash
 erl -sname 'pc0' -setcookie yummy
 ```